Child Rights Connect

 A monthly allowance of CHF 1,200 is provided (Swiss social charges will be deducted from this amount).

-It is an in-person Geneva based internship, however, flexibility measures regarding working from home will be discussed with the supervisor, and particularly in relation to the COVID-19 pandemic.
+It is an in-person Geneva based internship.
+However, flexibility measures regarding working from home can be discussed with the supervisor.